aj-may/dotdocker/README.md

 Before Starting `dotdocker`, make sure you are not running any other software that is listening on ports 53, 80, or 443.
 This will cause the command to fail.
-To allow the script to modify your systems DNS configuration, it may ask you to run the command with `sudo`.
+To allow the script to modify your systems DNS configuration, it may ask you to run the command with `sudo` the first time the script is run.
+Once configured, the script can be run with normal privileges.

 ```text
 Usage: dotdocker [options] [command]